Pirates are going to call up Bubba Chandler, baseball's top pitching prospect

 Yet with Pittsburgh heading for a last-place finish in the NL Central, Chandler will get an extended audition in the majors as the club points toward 2026.

+“He's an extreme competitor,” Ashcraft said.
+“He did the same type of stuff that I grew up doing — playing football and baseball, and any other sport you can get your hands on.
+What that boils down to is just enjoying to compete and he'll excel in any opportunity he has to do that.”

 The top of the Pirates’ rotation for next year appears to be set with Skenes and Mitch Keller.
-The other three spots are a question mark at the moment, with Jared Jones (who has missed all season after having Tommy John surgery), Braxton Ashcraft, Mike Burrows and Johan Oviedo (who made his second start on Wednesday after having Tommy John surgery of his own in late 2023), all in the mix.
+The other three spots are a question mark at the moment, with Jared Jones (who has missed all season after having Tommy John surgery), Mike Burrows, Ashcraft and Johan Oviedo (who made his second start on Wednesday after having Tommy John surgery of his own in late 2023), all in the mix.

 Chandler can join them with a solid showing, with the club likely looking for chances to put him in low-leverage situations.
 In that way, having him available for a weekend series against MLB-worst Colorado makes sense.